deltasig/sphinx/src/Dsp.Web/Documents/Updates.md

 - Expanded validation of naming on uploaded class files.
 - Added class file upload instructions and change limitations.
 - Altered source code project structure to separate concerns.
-- Fixed bug with disenroling from class when duplicate is created - frikkin weird.
+- Fixed bug related to un-enrolling from class when duplicate is created.
 - Removed print icon from external pages.

 ---